tph5595/tph5595/README.md

 Hi, I’m @tph5595

-I’m currently researching topological data analysis and its applications in cyber security and mahcine learning at large for my PhD
+I’m currently researching topological data analysis for in cyber security and privacy for my PhD.

 Feel free to get in contact if you would like to connect!